12 Unproductive Habits of Entrepreneurs

 Reactive people might jump in when needed and even do a great job, but proactive leaders are more likely to succeed long-term!
 Proactive people offer suggestions and solutions.
 They plan for the future.
 They embrace every client’s project as their own.
 Proactive people are go-getters who take pride in their work and stay forward focused.
 They take care of problems before they become full-blown disasters.

 If you want to brush up on your proactivity, the first step is to get a handle on the items on your plate.
 Organize your calendar and plot out the items ahead for at least the next quarter.
 Use a planner and check out project management tools like Asana or Trello.
+Here’s a post on how to use Trello To Build Your Editorial Calendar!
 Look at the future, stretch yourself to set big goals and develop a proactive plan to get there.

 We’ve all been guilty of procrastination.
 In fact, some of us (falsely) believe we do our best work when we procrastinate.
 Guess what?
 We don’t.